Deep Snow Safety

 Skiers and snowboarders must understand the risks of deep snow, educate themselves, and strictly adhere to safety recommendations, including always skiing or riding within sight of a partner, especially when off a designated trail, within the trees, or a gladed area.

 • Each skier or snowboarder controls his or her own level of risk.
-Only you can prevent this type of accident from happening.
-Always ski or ride with a partner, and within close sight.
+Only you can prevent this type of accident.
 To minimize your risk, you must know how to travel safely with your partner(s) in these ungroomed deep-snow areas.

 • Stay close enough to either pull or dig out.
 If you have any question about what “close enough” to assist someone in a tree well is, hold your breath while you are reading this.
 The amount of time before your partner needs air may be how much time you have to pull or dig the person out of danger.
 Other factors such as the ability to create an air pocket or the position of the entrapped skier may also affect this critical timeframe.

 • Use appropriate equipment to minimize risks.
-When skiing or snowboarding in high-risk areas for deep snow or tree wells, wear a helmet, enter the ski patrol’s phone number into your smartphone, and carry a whistle in case you need to get someone’s attention if you become entrapped in deep snow or a tree well.
+When skiing or snowboarding in high-risk areas for deep snow or tree wells, wear a helmet, enter the ski patrol’s phone number into your smartphone, and carry a whistle in case you need to get someone’s attention if you fall.

 For further information, please visit www.deepsnowsafety.org, developed by Paul Baugher,